Dental Inlay & Dental Onlay in La Jolla

 Caring for Your Inlay or Onlay

 Proper brushing and flossing will help you to maintain the life of your inlay or onlay for many years.
 As with all dental work, patients should avoid harmful activities like chewing ice or fingernails.
 With proper care, your inlay or onlay can last 10 years or longer.
-Routine professional cleanings and oral exams at our La Jolla office will ensure your inlay or onlay is performing well and will last for years to come.
+Routine professional teeth cleanings and dental exams at our La Jolla – North Pacific Beach dental office will ensure your inlay or onlay is performing well and will last for years to come.

-Inlays and onlays are excellent, conservative dental treatments for patients of our La Jolla and Rancho Santa Fe offices with moderate damage to their teeth.
+Inlays and onlays are excellent, conservative dental treatments for our La Jolla – North Pacific Beach dental patients with moderate damage to their teeth.
 If you would like to learn more about inlays and onlays, or you wish to schedule your initial consultation with Dr. Weston Spencer, please contact our San Diego cosmetic, restorative, and general dentistry practice today.